tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 *CheckTxState* should be reset to the latest committed state at the end of every `Commit`.

-During the execution of a Consensus instance, the *CheckTxState* may be updated concurrently with the *ExecuteTxState*, as messages may be sent concurrently on the Consensus and Mempool connections.
+During the execution of a consensus instance, the *CheckTxState* may be updated concurrently with the *ExecuteTxState*, as messages may be sent concurrently on the Consensus and Mempool connections.
-At the end of the Consensus instance, as described above, Tendermint locks the mempool and flushes the mempool connection before calling `Commit`.
+At the end of the consensus instance, as described above, Tendermint locks the mempool and flushes the mempool connection before calling `Commit`.
 This ensures that all pending `CheckTx` calls are responded to and no new ones can begin.